sam-ludlow/mame-ao/README.md

 - double click "mame-ao.exe"
 - wait for the MAME Shell to start
 - enter a machine name and press enter e.g. "mrdo"

+## Symbolic Links - Save disk space

+To be able to create symbolic links you have to grant permission.

+- Run "gpedit"
+- Go to "Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Create symbolic links"
+- Add the required user or group.
+You will need to re-start for settings to take effect.